 Needless to say, it’s no wonder that so many staff at airports and airlines have been going on strike.
 From Italy and Belgium to Greece and France, airports across Europe have seen thousands of flights delayed and cancelled by industrial action.

-Strikes can, obvs, have a serious impact on your holiday, so it’s best to be as informed about them as possible.
+Strikes can, of course, have a serious impact on your holiday, so it’s best to be as informed about them as possible.
 Read on for our guide to who’s going on strike in Europe right now, where and when those strikes will happen – and whether you need to worry about them.

 What happens if your airline goes on strike?

-However, if you book your flight already knowing that a strike is set to take place (ie. it’s already been announced by the union), you are exceptionally unlikely to receive compensation.
+If you book your flight already knowing that a strike is set to take place (ie. it’s already been announced by the union), you are exceptionally unlikely to receive compensation.
 Before you book, be sure to check for any strike dates not just at your intended airline but also at departure and arrival airports.

 Of course, it’s worth bearing in mind that the threat of a strike is exactly that: a threat.
 Strikes are primarily used as bargaining chips in negotiations between unions and employers, so there’s always the chance that both sides will come to an agreement before one actually takes place.